Welcome to Backpack for teachers!

 Padlet also offers a few tools that will be valuable if organization is important to you.

-Bookmarks: If you see a padlet that you want to keep track of it you can bookmark it to save on your profile.
+Bookmarks: If you see a padlet that you want to keep track of you can bookmark it to save on your profile.
 You can also manage your bookmarked padlets with folders.

 Classroom examples

-Padlet is a flexible tool that can be used to facilitate an unlimited range of exercises, activities, and lessons.
+Padlet is a flexible tool that can be used to facilitate an unlimited range of exercises, activities and lessons.
 Here are a few of the most popular use cases for Padlet in the classroom.

-KWL chart: Create a wall with three sections to make a KWL chart to map the learning process.
+KWL chart: Create a Wall with three sections to make a KWL chart to map the learning process.

 Lecture presentation with Slideshow: Padlet offers a feature called Slideshow, which allows you to build beautiful presentations with just one click.
 Slideshow is an easy way for students to build and present slideshows for the class and a great option for teachers that are sick of PowerPoint.
 Learn more here.

-Daily schedule: Start the day off right by using a timeline or stream padlet to visualize your daily schedule.
+Daily schedule: Start the day off right by using a Timeline or Stream padlet to visualize your daily schedule.

-Where you’ve been: Use a map padlet to visualize the travel histories of everyone in your classroom.
+Where you’ve been: Use a Map padlet to visualize the travel histories of everyone in your classroom.

 Classroom bulletin board: Collect miscellaneous thoughts and ideas on a long-term shared class padlet.